 Our Vision: Vancouver produces zero greenhouse gas emissions, while improving our resilience to the changing climate, capturing carbon and promoting sustainable consumption.

 Our planet is warming and its climate is changing.
-In Vancouver, we are already seeing increasing air pollution from forest fires, deadlier heat waves, and destructive flooding.
-Burning natural gas in our buildings and gasoline and diesel in our vehicles combined with the materials we use in our buildings and the food and products we consume, all produce greenhouse gases (GHGs) that contribute to this crisis.
+Vancouver is already experiencing increasing air pollution from forest fires, deadlier heat waves, and destructive flooding.
+Burning natural gas in buildings, gasoline and diesel in vehicles, traditional building materials, manufacturing and food production practices all produce greenhouse gases (GHGs) that contribute to this crisis.

 Directions and Policies

 Advance and accelerate actions to eliminate carbon pollution.

 Vancouver’s physical layout and urban design affects how individuals can take action on climate change.
 Complete neighbourhoods that provide safe and convenient opportunities to walk, bike and take transit for daily needs reduce vehicle dependence and lower fossil fuel consumption.
 Advancing zero-emission buildings and low carbon building construction also play a key role in reducing carbon pollution.

 |3.1.1||Advance the goals and actions of the Climate Emergency Action Plan beyond 2030, specifically Big Move #1 – Complete Communities and Big Move #2 – Active Transportation (See Part 4 Land Use Strategy and Part 5 Transportation for additional details).|

 |3.1.2||Advance area planning to enable and encourage low carbon footprints for residents through denser housing forms.
 Balance this with consideration for low carbon construction materials, like sustainably sourced wood framing or mass timber.|